Kamala Harris has a narrow lead in Pa., but voters trust Donald Trump more on economic issues, new poll finds

 The economy remains a top issue for Pennsylvania voters

-Economic-related issues continue to be a top priority for voters in the important swing state, and while more voters trust Trump on economic growth, Harris is not too far behind, according to Monmouth’s poll.
+Economic-related issues continue to be a top priority for voters in the swing state, and while more voters trust Trump on economic growth, Harris is not too far behind, according to Monmouth’s poll.

-Inflation and the price of goods and services was deemed the first or second most important issue in the 2024 election by 62% of Pennsylvania registered voters, according to Monmouth’s poll.
+Inflation and the price of goods and services was deemed the first or second most important issue in the 2024 election by 62% of registered Pennsylvania voters, according to Monmouth’s poll.
 And 45% denoted economic growth as their first or second top issue.

-Both Harris and Trump have heeded this trend in voters’ priorities with both candidates touting their economic proposals while attacking their opponents’ in rallies and advertisements.
+Both Harris and Trump have heeded this trend in voters’ priorities with both candidates touting their economic proposals while attacking their opponent’s in rallies and advertisements.
 The uneven economic recovery in Pennsylvania post-pandemic could help Trump in the commonwealth.

 As the candidates fight over voters’ attention on this crucial issue, 51% of Pennsylvania registered voters say they have either a great deal or some trust on Trump’s handling of economic growth.
-However, Harris is not too far behind with 48% of respondents noting they have a great deal or some trust for the vice president’s capabilities on the issue.
+However, Harris is not far behind, with 48% of respondents noting they have a great deal or some trust for the vice president’s capabilities on the issue.

 Top issues signal Pennsylvania voters’ choice for president